Bankeybiharidassa/directus/README.md

 See readme.md for Directus upstream instructions.
 Detailed feature inventory lives in docs/inventory.md.

+Audit findings are summarized in AUDIT.md with a step-by-step plan.
+Outstanding tasks are listed in todo.md and expanded in docs/action_plan.md.

 Custom extensions belong in the `extensions/` directory.
 A basic `nucleus-core` plugin is included which logs a startup message when Directus loads.